Ulcerative colitis: Environmental factors

 Many hypotheses have been raised for environmental factors contributing to the pathogenesis of ulcerative colitis, including diet, breastfeeding, and medications.
 Breastfeeding may have a protective effect on the development of ulcerative colitis.
 One study of isotretinoin found a small increase in the rate of UC.

 As the colon is exposed to many dietary substances which may encourage inflammation, dietary factors have been hypothesized to play a role in the pathogenesis of both ulcerative colitis and Crohn's disease.
 However, research does not show a link between diet and the development of ulcerative colitis.
 Few studies have investigated such an association; one study showed no association of refined sugar on the number of people affected by ulcerative colitis.
 High intake of unsaturated fat and vitamin B6 may enhance the risk of developing ulcerative colitis.
 Other identified dietary factors that may influence the development and/or relapse of the disease include meat protein and alcoholic beverages.
 Specifically, sulfur has been investigated as being involved in the cause of ulcerative colitis, but this is controversial.
 Sulfur-restricted diets have been investigated in people with UC and animal models of the disease.
 The theory of sulfur as an etiological factor is related to the gut microbiota and mucosal sulfide detoxification in addition to the diet.

 As a result of a class-action lawsuit and community settlement with DuPont, three epidemiologists conducted studies on the population surrounding a chemical plant that was exposed to PFOA at levels greater than in the general population.
 The studies concluded that there was an association between PFOA exposure and six health outcomes, one of which was ulcerative colitis.

 Alternative theories

-Levels of sulfate-reducing bacteria tend to be higher in persons with ulcerative colitis, which could indicate higher levels of hydrogen sulfide in the intestine.
+Levels of sulfate-reducing bacteria tend to be higher in people with ulcerative colitis, which could indicate higher levels of hydrogen sulfide in the intestine.
 An alternative theory suggests that the symptoms of the disease may be caused by the toxic effects of the hydrogen sulfide on the cells lining the intestine.

 Infection by Mycobacterium avium, subspecies paratuberculosis, has been proposed as the ultimate cause of both ulcerative colitis and Crohn's disease.